getodk/docs/docs/central-api-accounts-and-users.rst

                   - string

+                    .. raw:: html

-                    The email address of the User account to be created.
+                      <p>The email address of the User account to be created.</p>

                 * - password

                   - string

+                    .. raw:: html

-                    If provided, the User account will be created with this password.
-Otherwise, the user will still be able set their own password later.
+                      <p>If provided, the User account will be created with this password.
+Otherwise, the user will still be able set their own password later.</p>